When I was 20, the first book I read on investing was “Buffettology“.

 - Enter and set your stop loss beyond the wick of the candle

-- Target at nearest support or resistance with minimum of 1 to 2 risk reward
+- Target at nearest support or resistance with a minimum of 1 to 2 risk reward

 Among the different trading strategy I tried, I spent the most time and effort on “price action” trading.